Baruch Agadati

-Baruch Agadati (ברוך אגדתי, also Baruch Kaushansky-Agadati; January 8, 1895 – January 18, 1976) was a Romanian-born Israeli classical ballet dancer, choreographer, painter, and film producer and director.
+Baruch Agadati (ברוך אגדתי, also Baruch Kaushansky-Agadati; January 8, 1895 [Julian calendar] – January 18, 1976) was a Romanian-born Israeli classical ballet dancer, choreographer, painter, and film producer and director.

 Biography

 Baruch Kaushansky (later Agadati) was born to a Jewish family in the Bessarabia Governorate, Russian Empire and grew up in Odessa.
 He immigrated to the region of Palestine in the early 1900s.
 In Palestine, he was known for performing Jewish folk dances in an expressionist style, often in solo performances he called "concerts" in which he would portray different Shtetl characters.
 His bohemian stylings—one performance featured him openly urinating on the back wall of the stage—scandalized the middle class.